identity-com/idv-commons/README.md

-# [WIP] Identity.com Credential Request and Interactive Validation Library
+# IDV Commons Identity.com Credential Request and Interactive Validation Library

+The IDV Common library provides you common functionality will support you in customizing your [IDV Toolkit](https://github.com/identity-com/idv-toolkit).
+It is organized into two parts:

-- Credential Request Library (CR)
+- Credential Requests
-- Interactive Validation Library (IV)
+- Validation Plans

-## Summary

-This Javascript Library provides functionality around Credentials Requests (CR), Interactive Validations (IV) and Data Collect and Interactive Validation Protocol (DCVP) to help Validators to manage requests lifecycle and Credential Wallets for run validations.

-## Getting Started
+# Getting Started

-this library is already integrated in the IDV builder as a dependency and should not be used outside that context. see the [IDV builder https://github.com/identity-com/idv-builder] docs on how to define new handler.
+This library is already integrated in the [IDV Builder](https://github.com/identity-com/idv-builder).
+As such, at least a rudimentary understanding of the architecture of an IDV Toolkit is a prerequisite.
+A good place to start is the [IDV Toolkit Architecture Guide](https://github.com/identity-com/idv-toolkit/blob/develop/README.md), and following that the details documentation of each [IDV Toolkit component](https://github.com/identity-com/idv-toolkit/tree/develop/components).

+# Credential Requests
+Under `src/cr` you will find the CredentialRequest class.
+It is a model of a user's request (and its lifecycle) to you as an IDV, to attest to a specific credential.
+Typically this would happen via a mobile client that supports the Identity.com credential creation protocol.

+For more information please read the [Credential Module documentation](https://github.com/identity-com/idv-toolkit/tree/develop/components/modules/CredentialModule).

+# Validation Plan
+A validation plan defines the information (in the format of [User Collectable Attributes](https://github.com/identity-com/uca) that needs to be successfully validated by the IDV, before
+the requested credential ([Verifiable Credential](https://github.com/identity-com/credential-commons)) can be created and attested to.
+The building blocks that will enable you to create custom validation plans can be found under _src/vp_ .

+For more details please read the IDV Toolkit's [ValidationModule documentation](https://github.com/identity-com/idv-toolkit/tree/develop/components/modules/ValidationModule).
+In the following section only a rudimentary overview will be given.

 ## Handlers

-Handlers are generic abstractions to process idv events.
+Handlers are generic abstractions that react to events fired by the Validation Module.
+They have access to the state of the entire validation process, and can therefore be individually as complicated as they need to be.

+### UCA Handler
+The IDV Commons library provides an ancestral handler, called `UCA Handler`(`src/vp/Handler.js`), that a handler that abstracts a lot of the work around receiving UCA values:
+By passing the name of a UCA as the constructor parameter, the handleUCA method will be called every time the value of that UCA changes, i.e. when the client has provided the requested information.
+This method can execute any arbitrary code, for example calling an external API to decide whether to accept or reject the UCA.

-to extend/implement a handler logic you should create a new class that extends one of the existing handler classes and override the "handler" method. optionally you could also override the `canHandle` method too. see more details below.
+To extend/implement a handler logic you should create a new class that extends the `UCA Handler and override the "handler" method.

-### TypeHandler

-An ancestral handler that already implements the `canHandle` logic checking if the event type matches the handler event type.

-_obs: Not very useful as a direct parent class_

-### UCAHandler

-An ancestral handler that already implements the `canHandle` logic checking the event type and if the event payload has an UCA(user collectible attribute) that matches the handler
-You should extend this handler to process UCA events trigger in a validation process

 #### Example